A two-day tour of Edinburgh can be a real treat, but it’s tricky to know what to include when there are so many options.

 Never fear!
-We’ve designed an ideal two-day itinerary packed with everything from architecture to laughing, eating to trekking.
-It’s a busy two days, but we can guarantee this is one of the best ways to get around the city and make sure you’ve seen the best the city has to offer.
+We’ve designed a two-day itinerary packed with everything from architecture and entertainment to eating and walking.
+It’s a busy two days, but we can guarantee this is one of the best ways to make sure you’ve seen the best the city has to offer.

-A note about pre-planning: Some of the suggestions here may require a little pre-planning (such as buying tickets for a show or booking a table for food).
+Please note that some of the suggestions here may require a little pre-planning (such as buying tickets for a show or booking a table for food).

 Day 1: History and architecture